LCSR-CIIS/AMBF_helper/HowToDebug.md

 ### Step 0

-Qt Creator stores configurations for each `CMake` project in a `xml` file called `CMakeLists.txt.user`.
-Please make sure to erase this file before continuing the steps below.
-This file would be usually found in the root folder of `ambf`.
+For any CMake project loaded in Qt Creator, Qt Creator will store the configuration in an `xml` file called `CMakeLists.txt.user`.
+If you find this file in the AMBF root (`ambf`) folder, please make sure to erase this file before continuing the steps below.

 ### Step 1